 Just as Good as Whey

-A study published in the Journal of the International Society of Sports Nutrition showed that plant protein such as pea protein isolate was just as effective as whey protein at promoting protein synthesis, increasing lean muscle mass, and boosting recovery.
+One of the most popular reasons that people buy whey proteinpea protein isolate was just as effective as whey protein at promoting protein synthesis, increasing lean muscle mass, and boosting recovery.
 (2-3)

 Ready to start incorporating more plant-based sources of protein into your diet to maximize your health and gains?
 Why not start by making your very own plant protein powder?